projectcalico/calico/calico/networking/ip-autodetection.md

 - **IP or domain name**

-  A reachable destination (IP address or domain).
+  {{site.prodname} will choose the IP address that is used to reach the given "can reach" IP address or domain.
 For example:

   ```
   kind: Installation